MarianHoroiu/nav-aista/stories/story-[02]-[core-extension-component-structure]/story-[02]-[core-extension-component-structure].md

 ## Story Description

-As a developer, I need to establish the foundational components of the browser extension, including the background service worker, content scripts architecture, and basic UI framework.
-This will create the structural backbone for all future functionality of the Naval Auction Assistant.
+As a developer, I need to establish the foundational structure of the browser extension components to enable communication and functionality across different parts of the extension.
+This includes setting up the background service worker, content scripts, and React UI components to operate within the e-licitatie.ro environment.

 ## Acceptance Criteria

-- Background service worker is implemented with proper lifecycle management (install, update, uninstall)
+- Background service worker is implemented with event-based architecture
-- Message handling system is established between all extension components
-- Content script architecture is developed with modular structure
-- DOM utilities specific to e-licitatie.ro are created
+- Content script architecture is developed with DOM utilities specific to e-licitatie.ro
-- React UI components are set up following atomic design principles
+- React UI components are created following atomic design principles
+- Components can communicate with each other via a well-defined messaging system
+- DOM traversal utilities can adapt to varying attribute values
-- Tailwind CSS is properly integrated for styling
+- UI is responsive and properly integrates with Tailwind CSS
-- Storage management utilities are functioning
-- Extension components are properly tested
+- Component structure aligns with the architectural design in the documentation

 ## Story Tasks

-1. Implement background service worker:
+1. Implement Background Service Worker:
    - Create service worker with event-based architecture
-   - Implement lifecycle event handlers (install, update, uninstall)
+   - Implement lifecycle management (install, update, uninstall)
-   - Set up message passing system for communication between components
+   - Set up message handling system between components
+   - Create storage management utilities
-   - Implement basic error handling and logging
+   - Implement document download handling for PDF and archive files

-2. Develop content script architecture:
+2. Develop Content Script Architecture:

-   - Create modular content script structure
+   - Develop modular content script structure
-   - Implement DOM utilities specific to e-licitatie.ro
+   - Implement DOM utilities for e-licitatie.ro
-   - Develop site-specific detection and activation logic
+   - Create site-specific detection and activation logic
-   - Create mutation observer for dynamic content
+   - Build mutation observer for dynamic content
+   - Implement pattern-based CSS attribute selectors for dynamic section identification
+   - Create flexible DOM traversal utilities that can adapt to varying attribute values

-3. Build React UI components:
+3. Create React UI Components:
    - Set up Tailwind CSS integration
-   - Create component library following atomic design principles (atoms, molecules, organisms)
+   - Create component library following atomic design
    - Implement responsive popup interface
    - Develop settings management UI

-4. Implement storage management:

-   - Create unified storage API wrapper
+   - Build dedicated results dashboard component
+   - Create document viewer component with highlighting capabilities
+   - Implement analysis report interface

+4. Establish Communication Layer:
+   - Create a messaging system for component communication
-   - Implement error handling and retry mechanisms
+   - Implement error handling for messaging
-   - Set up storage initialization on installation

-5. Create testing framework for components:
-   - Set up unit tests for background service worker
+   - Set up event listeners for state changes
-   - Create tests for content script modules
+   - Create typed interfaces for message payloads
-   - Implement UI component testing

 ## Story Dependencies

-- Story-[01]-[project-initialization] must be completed
+- Story-01-Project-Initialization must be completed

 ## Story Risks

-- Manifest V3 restrictions may limit service worker capabilities
+- Complexity in creating DOM utilities that can adapt to e-licitatie.ro's dynamic structure
-- Communication between different extension components may be complex
+- Challenges in establishing reliable communication between extension components
-- React integration with extension contexts requires careful architecture
+- Potential issues with React integration in a browser extension context
-- Chrome/Edge compatibility might present challenges
-- Content script interaction with e-licitatie.ro DOM may break with site updates
+- Performance concerns with mutation observers and DOM traversal utilities

 ## Story Assumptions

-- The project follows the architecture outlined in documentation
-- React will be used for all UI components
+- The project has been initialized with TypeScript, ESLint, and React as per Story-01
+- The e-licitatie.ro site structure has been adequately analyzed
-- Tailwind CSS will be used for styling
+- Tailwind CSS is configured correctly for styling
-- Browser extension will be compatible with Chrome and Edge
-- The extension will primarily interact with e-licitatie.ro website
-- TypeScript will be used for all component development
+- Manifest V3 is being used for browser extension development